 So, if you're feeling like your bulk is becoming overwhelming or you just want to optimize your workouts, adjust your macros on your rest days so that you can eat more calories and carbs when you train.

 Don't neglect cardio completely

 Although resistance training is the best for bulking, you shouldn't throw cardio away completely!
 Cardiovascular training improves your heart health, it also helps improve your endurance which can with your weight training!
-If you want to build lean muscle with minimal fat gain, implement at least 2-3 30 minute sessions of cardio each week.
+If you want to build lean muscle with minimal fat gain, implement at least two to three 30-minute sessions of cardio each week.
 But remember, you're bulking, so be smart about the type of cardio you do.
-HIIT, running, sprinting, may not be the best to bulk because it could potentially lead to muscle loss (only if you're not eating sufficient calories).
+HIIT, running, and sprinting, may not be the best to bulk because they could potentially lead to muscle loss (only if you're not eating sufficient calories).
 Stick to low to moderate intensity cardio like jogging, walking on an incline, cycling at a moderate pace, hiking, etc. Find a cardio workout you enjoy and do it, don't force yourself to do it if you don't actually enjoy it!

 The last piece of bulking advice, prioritize your recovery by taking care of yourself outside of the gym and the kitchen.
 What we mean by this is manage your stress levels by doing some form of self-care, and aim to get good, deep sleep every night - at least 6 to 8 hours!
 Deep sleep is when the muscle-building magic happens, so if you want to maximize your training and your diet then get good sleep!

 Now you have the tools to get started on your bulking journey the right way!
 To each their own, but following a clean bulk is the best way to ensure you're building muscle as effectively as possible while maintaining good health.
 Once you're done bulking, go back to eating at maintenance or consider entering a cutting phase if you want to lose some of the fat that was gained.